Free (Ultra Naté song): Chart performance

-"Free" reached number one in Italy and on the US Billboard Hot Dance Club Songs chart.
+"Free" reached number one in Italy, as well as and on the US Billboard Dance Club Play chart.
 It peaked inside the top 10 in Canada, France, Iceland, Ireland, Switzerland, and the United Kingdom.
 In the latter country, it reached number four during its second week on the UK Singles Chart, on June 15, 1997.
 The song also was a top-20 hit in Norway and Belgium, where it reached numbers 17 and 11, respectively.
 In addition, it peaked within the top 30 in the Netherlands, New Zealand, and Sweden, the top 40 in Australia and Austria, and the top 50 in Germany.
 On the Eurochart Hot 100, "Free" went to number eight in September 1997.
 On the Billboard Hot 100, it peaked at number 75.
 It was certified gold in France and platinum in the United Kingdom, with respective sales of 250,000 and 600,000.
+In 2003, various remixes of "Free", published by Curvve Recordings and Peace Bisquit, reached number 23 on the Billboard Dance Club Play chart.

 Music video

-A music video was produced to promote "Free".
-It was directed by American filmmakers Fenton Bailey and Randy Barbato.
-The video features Naté performing the song in an empty hospital.
-Some scenes shows the singer wearing a strait-jacket.
-She told in a 1998 interview, "That's a symbolic situation, a dream sequence, the strait-jacket represents certain limits people put on themselves.
+A music video was produced to promote "Free", directed by American filmmakers Fenton Bailey and Randy Barbato.
+The video features Naté performing the song in an abandoned hospital, among hospital equipments.
+The idea came from Bailey and Barbato, and Naté would later call it "their madcap idea".
+She wears a white dress and has a feather boa in her hand.
+Some scenes also shows the singer wearing a strait-jacket.
+She explained in a 1998 interview, "That's a symbolic situation, a dream sequence, the strait-jacket represents certain limits people put on themselves.
 In the end, I wake up from that dream."

+In 2024, Naté told DJ Mag, "It was their concept of it being more irony than your standard dance music video where everybody's in the club, hands in the air, you know, the DJ and the singer.
+And it was the sterile lack of freedom in the video, the song speaks to breaking free of that and fighting against that, and fighting against those norms.
+So all of those references are more metaphorical than anything.
+You know, some people loved it, some people hated it, but at least they talked about it."
 There are two different edits of the video, with some different scenes.
-"Free" was later published on YouTube in June 2008, and had generated more than 11 million views as of January 2023.
+"Free" was later made available on YouTube in 2008 via Strictly Rhythm, and had generated more than 14 million views as of late 2024.